vortexmakes/rkh-examples/array-sm.eclipse-cdt/README.md

 ![pulse-counter-state-machine](images/pulsecounter.png)

-Instead, pulse counters called PulseCounters are components of a container active object called PulseCounterMgr.
+Instead, pulse counters called `PulseCounters` are components of a container active object called `PulseCounterMgr`.
 The container is entirely responsible for its components.
 In particular, it must explicitly trigger initial transitions in all components as well as explicitly dispatch events to its components.
 They share both event queue and priority level of its container.